-Join Richard Stim for an in-depth discussion in this video Deductions, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video Deductions, part of Taxes and Accounting for Music.

 - [Voiceover] Deductions are the IRS's gift to you, allowing you to subtract all ordinary and necessary expenses from your income.
 This in turn helps to lower your taxes.
 To understand deductions, it helps to understand the difference between gross income and adjusted gross income.
 Gross income is anything you receive that increases your wealth.
 That includes paper and electronic payments, payments in the form of goods, a club owner pays you with a guitar, or payments in the form of services.

 A graphic artist creates cover art, in exchange for your performance at a party.
 Gross income doesn't include gifts, inheritances, welfare benefits, property that has increased in value but hasn't been sold, or personal injury judgements.
 Adjusted Gross Income (AGI) is your gross income after adjusting for standard exemptions and deductions.
 Most taxpayers want to reduce their AGI, because the lower your AGI, the less tax you pay.

 And the best way to lower your AGI is to maximize your deductions.
 If you earn income as a self-employed musician, you can subtract all of your ordinary and necessary business expenses on a dollar-for-dollar basis from your gross income.
 For example, if you spend $4000 on music business expenses, you can deduct $4000 from your gross income.
 But this is not exactly the case if you're an employed musician.